NSX-T Design Guide for Avi Vantage

 - SE interfaces shares the same address space as the server VMs on same logical Segment.

-Note: Only logical Segments connected to tier-1 router are supported.
+Only logical Segments connected to tier-1 router are supported.
 The cloud automation for NSX-T integration does not support placing SEs on logical segments directly connected to tier-0 routers.

-The following topologies is not supported:
+The following topologies are not supported:

 |SE Data||VIP Subnet||Client Subnet|